zorbaTheRainy/autotranslate/README.md

 ### Auto-Tagging and Consumption by Paperless

 Like AutoTranslate, Paperless works on a system where there is a monitored directory (named "consume") and files placed in that directory are moved to the Paperless database.
-Chaining the AutoTranlate output directory to the Paperless input directory works very well.
+Chaining the AutoTranlate output directory to the Paperless input/consume directory works very well.

 To turbo-charge this, make use of [Paperless's auto-tagging feature](https://docs.paperless-ngx.com/configuration/#consume_config).
 Paperless can be setup to have sub-directories in the input/consume directory and to automatically tag any files in there with the sub-directory's name.
 By placing the output of AutoTranslate into a Paperless sub-directory, you can tag (in Paperless) those files with the original language or another tag.